Should I Buy Pre Seasoned Cast Iron?

 This is my favorite cast-iron skillet.
 It is a Lodge – size of 12 inches.

-Almost 34,500 ratings on Amazon are what helped me make the decision to buy this cast-iron skillet.
+Almost 34,500 ratings on Amazon are what helped me decide to buy this cast-iron skillet.

 An in-depth guide to the many Lodge Dutch oven sizes and shapes for the campfire and the kitchen.

-Start with a small piece of cast iron cookware – try it out I am certain you will love it and realize this age-old piece of cookware is a great asset to any kitchen or campsite.
+Start with a small piece of cast iron cookware – try it out.
+You will love it and realize this age-old cookware is a great asset to any kitchen or campsite.

 Questions?
 Reach out to Michelle at [email protected]